limefrogyank/BlazorLibraryAssetHelper/README.md

 1. Install VSIX from VS extensions.
 2. Open any Blazor project.
 3. Go to View->Other Windows->Blazor Library Asset Helper
+4. If multiple projects, select which project to choose assets for at the top of the window.
-4. Choose JS and CSS files you want to include.
+5. Choose JS and CSS files you want to include.
 Order them using the Up and Down buttons.
-5. Click Generate HTML button and copy/paste the contents to your html file.
+6. Click Generate HTML button and copy/paste the contents to your html file.
-6. Current selections and order will be saved in a file called assetPrefs.xml.
+7. Current selections and order will be saved in a file called assetPrefs.xml.